Common Names

 - Patients should not drive or operate dangerous machinery when taking valerian as early studies indicate that single-dose valerian could disrupt information processing, task performance, and vigilance in humans 1–2 hours post-administration (35).

-- Individuals who are pregnant or nursing should avoid valerian, as it has not adequately been studied and preliminary animal models indicate some adverse effects on fetal brain development (42).
+- Pregnant or nursing women should avoid valerian, as it has not adequately been studied and preliminary animal models indicate some adverse effects on fetal brain development (42).

 Adverse Reactions